 This classic experiment takes few days to complete, but it's well worth the wait.

 Make a loop in the wire or pipe cleaner and lower the wire into the mixture.
 Place the container in a warm spot and wait.
-After a few days, you should see spectacular salt crystals forming on the loop of the wire.
+After a few days, you should see spectacular crystals forming on the loop of the wire.

 Build a Popsicle Stick Catapult